Inflation returns to growth in Italy, rising to 8.3% in April. It also accelerates in the Eurozone (to 7%) - Breaking Latest News

 Inflation is on the rise again: the national consumer price index for the entire community (NIC), gross of tobacco, in April on the basis of preliminary estimates recorded an increase of 0.5% on a monthly basis and 8.3% year-on-year, from +7.6% the previous month.
 The Istat detects it.

 The acceleration in the inflation rate is primarily due to the increase on a trend basis in the prices of non-regulated energy goods (from +18.9% to +26.7%).
-Core inflation, excluding of energy and fresh food, remains stable at +6.3%, as does that net of energy goods alone (at +6.4%).
+Core inflation, excluding energy and fresh food, remained stable at +6.3%, as did that excluding energy only (at +6.4%).

 Inflation is on the rise again in the Eurozone, to 7% in April